-Another term you might hear is GEO, Global Employment Organization.
-This is sometimes used synonymously with EOR, but is often used to refer to a single company who owns EOR providers in various countries around the world.
+Global Employment Organization (GEO): is often used to refer to a single company who owns EOR providers in various countries worldwide.
 This is in contrast to an Employer of Record who aggregates local partnerships in the necessary regions.

 A GEO is a more limited solution, as the local partners of a GEO can’t usually be replaced, making service levels worse, and adding a conflict of interest when it comes to data integrity and compliance.
 Working with an EOR service provider who offers the service through external third-party partnerships will usually offer you greater flexibility and control.

 Staffing agencies.
 A staffing agency is a solution for recruiting candidates and onboarding new hires to your business.
 If you’re looking to onboard a team of developers in a new region, a staffing agency might be able to find talented recruits and help you with the interview and enrolment process.
 However, they won’t be able to support you in compliantly managing their employment, including withholding the right taxes or social security contributions, managing their benefits or data security, or any ongoing employment matters.
 In fact, once the employee is found – their job is complete.

 How to Choose the right Global Employer of Record for your Business?

 There are many companies on the market that will offer Employer of Record solutions, so it’s important to establish a checklist of the most important considerations to work through when you’re making your choice.
 Make sure to research:

 - Experience: How long has the EoR been working in the chosen region, and do they have a local presence that understands the culture and expectations of that location?